mpv-player/mpv/DOCS/man/en/options.rst

         See ``--vd=help`` for a full list of available decoders.

+``--vd-lavc-check-hw-profile=<yes|no>``
+    Check hardware decoder profile (default: yes).
+If ``no`` is set, the highest profile of the hardware decoder is unconditionally selected, and decoding is forced even if the profile of the video is higher than that.
+    The result is most likely broken decoding, but may also help if the detected or reported profiles are somehow incorrect.

 ``--vd-lavc-bitexact``
     Only use bit-exact algorithms in all decoding steps (for codec testing).